 • The fulfilment of the labour market policy requirements is examined by the Employment and Economic Development Office (TE Office), which issues a statement on the matter which is binding to the fund.

-• During your membership, you must be in paid employment for at least 26 weeks (employment condition).
+• During your membership, you must meet the employment condition.

 Other general conditions for receiving the daily allowance include: